Skip to main content

 Best Practices:

-• Include domain-specific terminology and behaviors
+• Include domain-specific terminology and behaviors.

-• Mention any unusual UI patterns or interactions
+• Mention any unusual UI patterns or interactions.

-• Update when your product behavior changes
+• Update rules when your product behavior changes.

 What NOT to Include: